fdformula/MathlyLua/README.md

 Other hotkeys?
 Refer to `C:\cygwin\cudatext\cudatext-hotkeys-for-plugins.txt`.

-Linux users?
+&rArr; Linux users?
 For most Linux distributions, download the file, cudatext-for-mathly-linux.tar.gz.
 For other distributions like Fedora, download the file, cudatext-for-mathly-linux-RARE.tar.gz.
 Expand the downloaded file and refer to the included file, note.txt, for other steps.

-MacOS users?
+&rArr; MacOS users?
 Download the file, cudatext-for-mathly-macosx.tar.gz.
 Expand the downloaded file and refer to the included file, note.txt, for other steps.

 ## Where to place the downloaded files?